 One of the numbers that define a bad manager for me is the inability to hear and respond to staff feedback.
 Individual team members are always a rich source of information – they can hear real-life feedback from customers, for example, or where processes are refined.
 May have insight into what can be done.

 A manager who is too arrogant to appreciate the value of this information will not only lose the opportunity to improve things; They alienate staff by failing to listen.
 As a consultant who has surrounded numerous organizations for more than a decade, I have encountered many such managers.

 Bad managers talk more than they want to hear.
-When you’re the loudest voice in the house, it’s easy to forget that you’ve hired a bunch of smart people who are better suited to work than you are.
+When you’re the loudest voice in the house, no matter what bad boss characteristics, it’s easy to forget that you’ve hired a bunch of smart people who are better suited to work than you are.